Research@THEA Institutional Repository Libguide.

 Research@THEA is an open-access repository that was established in 2017.
 It was launched as a service for capturing, storing, preserving and showcasing the research output of all the Institutes of Technology in Ireland, whilst also providing a platform for their researchers/academic staff and students to publish and promote their work.

 The Research@THEA repository is a free gateway to academic and qualitative research that can be accessed electronically at http://research.thea.ie/.
-Here, you can search the entire collections/research output of all the Institutes of Technology in a single search or alternatively you can opt to search the research from a single Institute using the Institute's individual site.
+Here, you can search the entire collections/research output of the partaking Institutes of Technology/Technological Universities in a single search or alternatively you can opt to search the research from a single Institute/Technological University using the individual site.

-Scholarly content created/owned by staff, researchers and students of AIT.
+Scholarly content created/owned by staff, researchers and students of TUS.
 This material includes:

 And any other worthy scholarly material.